 The newly professed religious, puts into practice the richness of grace that he received through his first profession by continuing his training during the years of the scholasticate.
 During this period the newly professed religious continues his studies for the priesthood.

-For seminary training he may attend the Dominican School of Philosophy and Theology in Berkeley, California.
+For seminary training he may attend Saint John’s Seminary in Camarillo, California.

 Those destined to become religious brothers may receive an education in specific fields or skills according to their abilities and the needs of the community.
 They may also assist during this period in the administration of the house, the program of studies, pastoral work and other duties.

 When a temporarily professed religious is judged to have been trained sufficiently and to have developed a stable religious character, he can profess solemn vows of poverty, chastity and obedience, thus becoming a permanent member of the Congregation.

 For the religious destined for the priesthood, once he has reached the end of formation, his seminary training and has made solemn profession, he can then be ordained to the deaconate.
 After ordination to the deaconate he begins the special preparation for ordination to the priesthood.
 Once ordained to the priesthood he is then assigned to share in our apostolic work.